Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverBulkRemove.md

 ## DESCRIPTION
 Removes the set of move resources included in the request body from move collection.
 The orchestration is done by service.
-To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.<br>The 'Invoke-AzResourceMoverBulkRemove ' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
+To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.
+**The 'Invoke-AzResourceMoverBulkRemove ' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## EXAMPLES